-- 1. identify the Indian Philosophical background. - 2. illustrate the contemporary Indian Philosophical movements. - 3. show the causes that led to emergence Buddhist movement. - 4. explain how contemporary religions defined human problems. - 5. point out why theory and practice should be combined. - 6. discus basic Buddhist thoughts and non-Buddhist views comparatively. - 7. compare Buddhism with the development of Indian thoughts. - 8. compare and contrast the different philosophical views of Śramaṇa tradition.
+- 1. identify the Indian Philosophical background - 2. illustrate the contemporary Indian Philosophical movements - 3. show the causes that led to emergence Buddhist movements - 4. explain how contemporary religions defined human problems - 5. point out why theory and practice should be combined - 6. discus basic Buddhist thoughts and non-Buddhist views comparatively - 7. compare Buddhism with the development of Indian thoughts - 8. compare and contrast the different philosophical views of \acute{S} ramaṇa tradition

-Pre-vedic period: religious and philosophical trends, various beliefs and practices, Vedic period: polytheism and its special characteristics, monotheism, religious and philosophical trends reflected therein.
-Brāhmaṇa period: Formation of religion, sacrifice, Āraṇyaka and Upaniṣad period: Search for ultimate reality and means of knowledge, theory of soul, concept of Brahman, evolution of Indian philosophy: eternalism, materialism and the religious views related to them. Śramaṇa thought and traditions: Ājīvaka, Jaṭila, Paribrājaka, Nigaṇṭha etc. Six heretical teachers and their philosophies, Akiriyavāda, Niyativāda, Amarāvikkhepavāda, pubbekata hetuvādaya and Jainism.
+Pre-vedic period: religious and philosophical trends, various beliefs and practices, Vedic period: polytheism and its special characteristics, monotheism, religious and philosophical trends reflected therein; Brāhmaṇa period: Formation of religion, sacrifice, Āraṇyaka and Upaniṣad period: Search for ultimate reality and means of knowledge, theory of soul, concept of Brahman, evolution of Indian philosophy: eternalism, materialism and the religious views related to them; Śramaṇa thought and traditions: Ājīvaka, Jaṭila, Paribrājaka, Nigaṇṭha etc.; Six heretical teachers and their philosophies, Akiriyavāda, Niyativāda, Amarāvikkhepavāda, pubbekata hetuvādaya and Jainism

-Teaching / Learning Methods: Lectures, discussions, exercises, assignments, workshops, group activities, field studies Number of Notional Hours- 100 Lectures/Tutorials/Presentations/ Practical sessions -30hrs Self-study/Homework/ Field visits/Surveys/Social Activities - 70hrs Evaluation and Assessment Continuous Assessment-40% Assignments/Quizzes/Surveys/Presentations/ Matrix/field studies/memory tests/practical activities Final Assessment-60% Answer 4 out of 8 questions in 2 hours
+Teaching / Learning Methods: Lectures, discussions, exercises, assignments, workshops, group activities, field studies Number of Notional Hours - 100 Lectures / Tutorials / Presentations / Practical Self-study / Homework / Field visits / Surveys sessions - 30 hrs.
+Social activities - 70 hrs.
+Evaluation and Assessment Continuous Assessment - 40% Assignments / Quizzes / Surveys / Presentations / Matrix / Field studies / Memory tests / Practical activities Final Assessment - 60% Answer 4 out of 8 questions in 2 hours

-- 1. Bapat, P.V.
-(1959), 2500 Years of Buddhism, Motilal Banarsidass, Delhi. - 2.
-Kalupahana, D.J., (1975), The Central Philosophy of Buddhism, University press of Honolulu. - 3.
-Kalupahana, David J, (1976), Buddhist Philosophy A Historical Analysis, The University press, Honolulu. - 4.
-Karunaratna, W.S., (1988), The Theory of Causality in Early Buddhism, Indumati Karunaratne, Nugegoda. - 5.
-Karunaratna, W.S., (1988), Buddhism: Its Religion and Philosophy, Singapore Buddhist Research Society, Singapore.
+- 1. Bapat, P. V., (1959), 2500 Years of Buddhism, Motilal Banarsidass, Delhi. - 2.
+Kalupahana, D. J., (1975), The Central Philosophy of Buddhism, University Press, Honolulu. - 3.
+Kalupahana, David J, (1976), Buddhist Philosophy A Historical Analysis, The University Press, Honolulu. - 4.
+Karunaratna, W. S., (1988), The Theory of Causality in Early Buddhism, Indumati Karunaratne, Nugegoda. - 5.
+Karunaratna, W. S., (1988), Buddhism: Its Religion and Philosophy, Singapore Buddhist Research Society, Singapore.

 - 6. Oldenberg, Hermann.
 (1997), Buddha: His Life-His Doctrine-His Order, Aravali International, New Delhi. - 7.
-Pande, G.C., (1974), Studies in the Origins of Buddhism, Motilal Banarsidass, Delhi. - 8.
-Warder.
-A.K., (1980), Indian Buddhism, Motilal Banarsidass, Delhi.
+Pande, G. C., (1974), Studies in the Origins of Buddhism, Motilal Banarsidass, Delhi. - 8.
+Warder, A. K., (1980), Indian Buddhism, Motilal Banarsidass, Delhi.

 Course Code: BUPH 13032

 Course Name: Abhidhamma and Development of Buddhist Thought

 Credit Value: 2

-Core/Optional optional
+Core/Optional Optional

-- 1. At the completion of this course student will be able to - 2. define Abhidhamma in respective of teachings in the Tipitaka, - 3. explain origin and evolution of Abhidhamma, - 4. discuss the psychological importance of Abhidhamma, - 5. show schools of Abhidhamma and their teachings, - 6. explain the influence of sectarian views on the history of Buddhist Philosophy. - 7. examine controversial points found in Abhidhamma movements, - 8. distinguish the theoretical significance of their arguments to resolve religious and philosophical issues. - 9. explain the method of analysis in Abhidhamma,
+- 1. define Abhidhamma in respective of teachings in the Tipitaka - 2. explain origin and evolution of Abhidhamma - 3. discuss the psychological importance of Abhidhamma - 4. show schools of Abhidhamma and their teachings - 5. explain the influence of sectarian views on the history of Buddhist Philosophy - 6. examine controversial points found in Abhidhamma movements - 7. distinguish the theoretical significance of their arguments to resolve religious and philosophical issues - 8. explain the method of analysis in Abhidhamma

-Analytical teachings in early Buddhism, various causes that led to schism, background for Second Buddhist Councils, origin, and development of Abhidhamma, teachings of Mahīsāṅghika, Abhidhamma of Theravada and Sarvastivda, their origin and fundamental teachings, origin of Lokottaravāda, concept of Buddha in Lokottaravāda and early Buddhist foundation of it, Theravāda concept of elements of existence, Puggalavāda and its origin, use of early Buddhist discourses as evidence in substantiation of their arguments, Sarvāstivāda, concept of Dhamma and trend towards the negation of person, Sautrāntikas, significance of the theory of moments and concept of Dhamma.
-Abhidhamma doctrines and controversies on perception.
+Analytical teachings in early Buddhism, various causes that led to schism, background for Second Buddhist Councils, origin, and development of Abhidhamma, teachings of Mahīsānghika, Abhidhamma of Theravada and Sarvastivada, their origin and fundamental teachings, origin of Lokottaravāda, concept of Buddha in Lokottaravāda and early Buddhist foundation of it, Theravāda concept of elements of existence, Puggalavāda and its origin, use of early Buddhist discourses as evidence in substantiation of their arguments, Sarvāstivāda, concept of Dhamma and trend towards the negation of person, Sautrāntikas, significance of the theory of moments and concept of Dhamma.
+Abhidhamma doctrines and controversies on perception